scottchiefbaker/SmokeRand/README.md

 be used for computations.
 P.5 requires a special consideration for each task and each generator.
-Of course, statistical tests are not sufficient for PRNG quality control: state-of-art quality PRNG should satisfy theoretical "next bit test" and be cryptographically secure.
+Of course, statistical tests are not sufficient for PRNG quality control: state-of-art quality PRNG should satisfy theoretical "next bit test", i.e. based on cryptographical primitives such as block or stream ciphers.

 Extra tests: